Masters of Karate Do

 From all the prefectures in Japan a total of 960 Asahi medals were awarded in various fields with Shugoro Nakazato Sensei being the ONLY martial artist to be presented with this prestigious award.

-Master Yamashita Tadashi is one of the most well known instructors in an international level and he is considered to be an authority in traditional arms of Okinawa worldwide.
-He is the younger Karateka in the history of Japan who reached the 7th dan at the age of 27 years old.
-The title was awarded to him after examinations in 1968 by the famous master of Shorin ryu, Chibana Chosin, and his personal teacher in Okinawa, Nagazato Sugoro.
+Master Yamashita Tadashi is one of the most well known instructors at an international level and he is considered to be an authority in traditional arts of Okinawa worldwide.

-In U.S A, there are over 60 traditional dojo under his supervision.
+In U.S A, there are over 60 traditional dojos under his supervision.

-His popularity, his skills in karate and kobudo as well as his personal style Suikendo, gave him the chance to enter in the world of show-business (Hollywood).
+His popularity, his skills in karate and kobudo, as well as his personal style, Suikendo, gave him the chance to enter the world of show-business (Hollywood).

-He participated in more than 25 movies, among others: Thrillseekers, The Karate, The Blind Karate man, Karate 2, Enter the Dragon, Judge Dee, Golden Needlesss, Octagon, The Seven, The Magnificent Three, The Shinobi, Kung Fu, A Man Called Sloan, American Ninja etc.
+He participated in more than 25 movies, including: Thrillseekers, The Karate, The Blind Karate man, Karate 2, Enter the Dragon, Judge Dee, Golden Needlesss, Octagon, The Seven, The Magnificent Three, The Shinobi, Kung Fu, A Man Called Sloan, American Ninja etc.

 Today, his only occupation is the instruction of his art according to the traditional values of Okinawa's Karate and its spread throughout the world.